Above is what a standard power whip looks like, kind of like a hose filled with wires.

 In Pokemon speak, a Power Whip is a fighting move in which a user “whirls its vines or tentacles to harshly lash the foe,” according to Bulbapedia.
 While that may be a move you wish to deploy against that annoying gum-smacking cubicle neighbor of yours, that’s not the type of power whip we’re referring to today.

-In electricians’ speak, a power whip (AKA a base power infeed or base feed module) is type of cable that converts a fixed-in-place device to a modular asset.
+In electricians’ speak, a power whip (AKA a base power infeed or base feed module) is a type of cable that converts a fixed-in-place device to a modular asset.

-In office furniture speak, a power whip is a 4- to 6-foot-long cable that connects the building’s main power supply to the electrical system contained within the panels of cubicles or workstations.
+In-office furniture speak, a power whip is a 4- to 6-foot-long cable that connects the building’s main power supply to the electrical system contained within the panels of cubicles or workstations.
 The power whip is what delivers the juice to the computers, phones and other devices your employees use to help make your business great.

 The first step to installing a power whip is to properly install your furniture, making sure it’s adjacent to a wall, column or floor-based power source (sometimes called floor monument or floor access, it’s an electrical outlet on or under the floors surface that is connected to a conduit-carrying power beneath the floor, according to Haworth) as well as telecommunication cables and computer cable supply points.

 For advice on optimal workstation layout, it’s best to hire a reputable licensed electrician who is familiar with National Electrical Code (NEC) and local electrical codes; they’re the only ones who can legally make hardwire connections to your building’s power supply and they can offer insight on the best place to locate your workstations so that they’re effectively and safely powered.